Recommended Therapies: 2) ACT and Other Therapies

 Resources and Further Reading

-• Zettle, R. D. (2011).
+Zettle, R. D. (2011).
 The evolution of a contextual approach to therapy: From comprehensive distancing to ACT.
 International Journal of Behavioural Consultation and Therapy, 7(1), 76-82.

-• Hayes, Steven.
+Hayes, Steven.
 “Acceptance & Commitment Therapy (ACT)”.
 ContextualPsychology.org

-• Hayes, S. C., Strosahl, K. D., & Wilson, K. G. (2009).
+Hayes, S. C., Strosahl, K. D., & Wilson, K. G. (2009).
 Acceptance and commitment therapy.
 Washington, DC: American Psychological Association.

-• Hayes, S. C., Strosahl, K. D., & Wilson, K. G. (2011).
+Hayes, S. C., Strosahl, K. D., & Wilson, K. G. (2011).
 Acceptance and commitment therapy: The process and practice of mindful change.
 Guilford Press.

-• Forman, E. M., Herbert, J. D., Moitra, E., Yeomans, P. D., & Geller, P. A. (2007).
+Forman, E. M., Herbert, J. D., Moitra, E., Yeomans, P. D., & Geller, P. A. (2007).
 A randomised controlled effectiveness trial of acceptance and commitment therapy and cognitive therapy for anxiety and depression.
 Behaviour modification, 31(6), 772-799.

-• Hayes, S. C. (2004).
+Hayes, S. C. (2004).
 Acceptance and commitment therapy, relational frame theory, and the third wave of behavioural and cognitive therapies.
 Behaviour therapy, 35(4), 639-665.

-• Barnes-Holmes, S. C. H. D., & Roche, B. (2001).
+Barnes-Holmes, S. C. H. D., & Roche, B. (2001).
 Relational frame theory: A post-Skinnerian account of human language and cognition.
 Springer Science & Business Media.

 Well-Being Therapy

 The drive for self-observation is based on well-being instead of distress, where cognitive restructuring may take place along the six dimensions of psychological well-being (autonomy, environmental mastery, personal growth, positive relationships, purpose in life and self-acceptance - Carol Ryff, 1995).
-Hence, activities that are likely to prompt well-being are encouraged.
+Hence, activities likely to promote well-being are encouraged.
 The findings from controlled studies indicate that WBT can promote flourishing and resilience.
 These interventions lead to a positive evaluation of self, a sense of continued growth, the belief that life is purposeful, the quality of relationships with others, the capacity to manage one’s life and a sense of self-determination.
 A decreased vulnerability to depression and anxiety has also been demonstrated after well-being therapy in high-risk populations.

 Note: Marie Jahoda (1958) and Carol Ryff (1989) are influential figures in the study of psychological well-being, but their contributions differ.
 Jahoda focused on defining positive mental health, while Ryff developed a model of psychological well-being with six core dimensions.